Vyacheslav Molotov: Minister of Foreign Affairs

 After the German invasion, Molotov conducted urgent negotiations with the British and then the Americans for wartime alliances.
 He took a secret flight to Scotland, where he was greeted by Eden.
 The risky flight in a high-altitude Tupolev TB-7 bomber flew over German-occupied Denmark and the North Sea.
 From there, he took a train to London to discuss the possibility of opening a second front against Germany.

 After signing the Anglo–Soviet Treaty of 1942 on 26 May, Molotov left for Washington.
 He met US President Franklin D. Roosevelt and agreed on a lend-lease plan.
-Both the British and the Americans only vaguely promised to open a second front against Germany.
+Both the UK and the US only vaguely promised to open a second front against Germany.
 On his flight back to the Soviet Union, his plane was attacked by German fighters and later mistakenly by Soviet fighters.

 There is no evidence that Molotov ever persuaded Stalin to pursue a different policy from that on which he had already decided.
 Volkogonov could not find one case where any of the elite in government openly disagreed with Stalin.

 There is some evidence that, although Stalin realised he needed Molotov, Stalin did not like him.
 Stalin's one-time bodyguard, Amba, stated: "More general dislike for this statesman robot and for his position in the Kremlin could scarcely be wished and it was apparent that Stalin himself joined in this feeling".
-Amba asked the question: "What then has made Stalin collaborate so closely with him?
+Amba asked the question:

+"What then has made Stalin collaborate so closely with him?
 There are many more talented people in the Soviet Union and Stalin no doubt had the means to find them.
-Is he afraid of close collaboration with a more human and sympathetic assistant?"At a jolly party, Amba recalled an incident whereby Poskryobyshev approached Stalin and whispered in his ear.
+Is he afraid of close collaboration with a more human and sympathetic assistant?"

+At a jolly party, Amba recalled an incident whereby Poskryobyshev approached Stalin and whispered in his ear.
 Stalin replied, "Does it have to be right away?"
 Everybody realised at once that the conversation was regarding Molotov.
 In half an hour, Stalin was informed of Molotov's arrival.
 Although the whispered conversation between Molotov and Stalin only lasted five minutes, the merriment of the gathering evaporated as everybody talked in hushed tones.
 Amba stated, "Then the blanket left.
 Instantly the gaiety returned".
-Vareykis said that "a gentle angel has flown past": a Russian expression for when a sudden silence descends.
+Vareykis said that "a gentle angel has flown past"; a Russian expression for when a sudden silence descends.
 Breaking the tension, Laurentyev quipped in a harsh Georgian accent, "Go, friendly soul".
 Out of those in attendance, Stalin laughed the loudest at Laurentyev's joke.